Oral hygiene: Plaque

 Dental plaque, also known as dental biofilm, is a sticky, yellow film consisting of a wide range of bacteria that attaches to the tooth surfaces and can be visible around the gum line.
 It starts to reappear after the tooth surface has been cleaned, which is why regular brushing is encouraged.
 A high-sugar diet encourages the formation of plaque.
 Sugar (fermentable carbohydrates), is converted into acid by the plaque.
 The acid then causes the breakdown of the adjacent tooth, eventually leading to tooth decay.

 If plaque is left on a subgingival (under the gum) surface undisturbed, not only is there an increased risk of tooth decay, but it will also go on to irritate the gums and make them appear red and swollen.
 Some bleeding may be noticed during tooth brushing or flossing.
 These are the signs of inflammation that indicate poor gum health (gingivitis).

 Calculus

-Dental calculus is composed of calcium phosphate minerals with live microorganisms that is covered by a unmineralized layer.
+Dental calculus is composed of calcium phosphate minerals with live microorganisms that is covered by an unmineralized layer.
 The longer that plaque stays on the tooth surface, the harder and more attached to the tooth it becomes.
 That is when it is referred to as calculus and needs to be removed by a dental professional.
 If this is not treated, the inflammation will lead to the bone loss and will eventually lead to the affected teeth becoming loose.